aalimaliimran/Safe-Media-Delete/README.md

 Wordpress Installation: Install wordpress latest version on your computer localhost or server.

 Upload the Plugin Files: Within the root directory of wordpress, locate the wp-content/plugins folder.
 Extract the "Safe Media Delete" plugin files you downloaded in the previous step.
-Upload the entire plugin folders (e.g., safe-media-delete) to the wp-content/plugins directory.
+Upload the entire plugin folders (e.g., safe-media-delete) to the wp-content/plugins directory. you can exclude tests/ and composer.json file as its only required for test cases.

 Install the Dependency (CMB2): Similarly, extract the CMB2 plugin files from its ZIP archive.
 Upload the entire plugin folder (e.g., cmb2) to the wp-content/plugins directory as well.